-Strategy 1.1 Place open space activities organizationally within the Recreation Services Department with participation from the outdoor recreation-related non-profits and other groups and individuals interested in participating.
+Strategy 1.1 Place open space activities organizationally within the Recreation Services Department with participation from the outdoor recreation-related organizations interested in participating.

 Strategy 1.2 Connect open space areas to provide continual wildlife and trail connectivity.

 Strategy 1.3 Develop and maintain a current list of existing and potential open space properties based on strategic economic benefits to the community.